PsyanticY/t5adhrit/k8s/README.md

 ## monitoring and logging

-- kubelet contain CAdvisor which is responsible for retrieving performance metric from pods and expose them to the kubelet api to make them available fot the metric server
+- kubelet contain CAdvisor which is responsible for retrieving performance metric from pods and expose them to the kubelet api to make them available for the metric server
 - use `kubectl top node` or `kubectl top pod` to view cpu and mem consumption on the node/pod
 - we can have 1 metric server per k8s cluster